18 Sights in Constance, Germany (with Map and Images)

 Show sight on mapBook Ticket*

 Imperia is a statue at the entrance of the harbour of Konstanz, Germany, commemorating the Council of Constance that took place there between 1414 and 1418.
-The concrete statue is 9 metres (30 ft) high, weighs 18 tonnes, and stands on a pedestal that rotates around its axis once every three minutes.
+The concrete statue is 9 metres (30 ft) high, weighs 18 tonnes, and stands on a pedestal that rotates around its axis once every four minutes.
 It was created by Peter Lenk and clandestinely erected in 1993.
 The erection of the statue caused controversy, but it was on the private property of a rail company that did not object to its presence.
 Eventually, it became a widely-known landmark of Konstanz.

 Wikipedia: Imperia (statue) (EN)